 - Clip around the edge, then use the large safety pins to “pin baste” through all three layers.

-- If possible, attach a Walking foot.
+- If possible, attach a Walking foot or engage your machine’s built-in fabric feeding system.

 - Quilt the layers together a simple horizontal pattern.
 We marked our quilting lines at 9-10″ intervals across the width of the quilt.
 Quilt with the sateen side facing up.
 This will allow the blanket to move more easily through the machine.
+However, if you are having trouble with the laminate side dragging, you can flip the project laminate side up and use a Teflon® type foot, such as the Janome Ultra Glide foot – even combining it with the Janome Ultra Glide Needle Plate.

 - This is a large project, it will help if you roll the blanket to get it to fit better in your machine and it will be easier to manage.